Crowdfunding for Natural Disasters: A Comprehensive Guide

 - GoFundMe is backed by the first and only guarantee refund policy for crowdfunding.
 This gives your supporters the peace of mind that comes with knowing their donation is protected.

-- GoFundMe is the world’s largest free online fundraising platform.
-Powered by donors™, GoFundMe has a 0% platform fee, which mean you get to keep even more of the money you raise.
+- GoFundMe is the world’s largest online fundraising platform.
+Powered by donors™, GoFundMe has a 0% platform fee for organizers, which mean you get to keep even more of the money you raise.

 - On GoFundMe, you can begin fundraising in minutes, and you can withdraw your funds as soon as you start receiving donations.
 If you have any questions along the way, you can contact GoFundMe’s Happiness team.